 While the Bondurant to Baxter (southwest of Marshalltown) section opened as an early rail trail in 1987.

 By 2011, the stump to Bondurant from Des Moines would be abandoned, and has since became a part of the same trail.

 Today, all of the line is abandoned, with the exception from the Baxter to Des Moines section, which is the Chichaqua Valley Trail.

 Once located in Des Moines, this large railroad bridge crossed the Des Moines River south of the Scott Avenue Bridge.

-Built in approximately 1900, the bridge featured four large skewed Pratt Through Truss spans.
+Built in 1901, the bridge featured four large skewed Pratt Through Truss spans.
 These spans were all 7 panels with pinned connections and a significant skew.
 They followed a traditional design seen in the first few years of American Bridge Company and the 20th Century.

 The substructures of the bridge were all built of stone, although some were later encased in concrete.
 These substructures became a major issue with the bridge, with the west and east piers having extensive damage, primarily caused by the growing of a tree in each pier.
 The encased pier also were beginning to fail, as the concrete on the pier was beginning to slip.